microsoft/ApplicationInsights-node.js/README.md

 for information about exactly which versions of these packages are patched.

 The `bunyan`, `winston`, and `console` patches will generate Application Insights Trace events based on whether `setAutoCollectConsole` is enabled.
 The rest will generate Application Insights Dependency events based on whether `setAutoCollectDependencies` is enabled.
+Make sure that `applicationinsights` is imported **before** any 3rd-party packages for them to be instrumented successfully.

 ### Live Metrics
 To enable sending live metrics of your app to Azure, use `setSendLiveMetrics(true)`.
 Filtering of live metrics in the Portal is currently not supported.